SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 We should distinguish Continuous Integration, Continuous Delivery and Continuous Deployment.

+For more information about DevOps see the [guide at github](https://github.com/resources/articles/devops/pipeline).

 ### Continuous Integration

 > Continuous integration is the practice of integrating all your code changes